-Parties are permitted in the classroom for Fall Festivals, Christmas, and Valentine's Day.
+Parties are permitted in the classroom for Seasonal Celebrations and Valentine's Day.
 Alternative activities are planned for children who do not participate in these holidays.
 If you wish to bring in refreshments for your child's class, please contact the teacher to schedule your visit.
-Birthday parties at school will be celebrated in the lunchroom at lunchtime.
+Birthday treats (store bought and with the ingredients listed so we can check for allergies) at school will be celebrated in the lunchroom at lunchtime and only for your child's class.
 Special permission may be granted by administration for a classroom party at the discretion of the teacher.
 Please check with your building principal regarding food/decorating items permitted at parties.